tyrneh/options-implied-probability/README.md

 - Market-implied view: You discover the market assigns only a 6 % chance that GME finishes the week above $75
 - Expected payoff: A $2 premium on a 6% event means the expected gain is 0.06 × ($75 – $73 break-even) ≈ $0.12, while the expected loss (94 % of the time) is the full $2.
 The trade’s expected value is negative

-**Professional managers: Compute your portfolio's forward-looking tail risk ahead of earnings season**
+**Professional managers: Compute your portfolio's forward-looking tail risk ahead of turbulent earnings season**

 - Historical view: A 99% 12-month VaR of 3% is backward-looking and assumes a parametric distribution–often unrealistic before catalysts
 - Market-implied view: Ahead of earnings and a central-bank meeting, pull option-implied distributions for holdings.
 The forward-looking, non-parametric distribution point to a 6% portfolio-blended VaR